Theory, Text, Writing

 We will be reading the work of Freud, Marx, Derrida and others, examining how a wide variety of contemporary writers have explored these questions in creative practice including Charles Bernstein, Caroline Bergvall, David Eggers, Christine Brooke-Rose and many more.

-- Visual, sound and concrete poetry
+- Visual, sound and concrete poetry.

-- The use of mathematical rules and constraints in writing
+- The use of mathematical rules and constraints in writing.

-Study Experimental Practice as a single module.
+You can also study Experimental Practice as a standalone single module.